-Children's sports promote fitness, but not all children thrive in formal leagues.
-Help your child find the right sport and venue — school, recreation center or backyard.
+Children's sports promote fitness, but not everyone thrives in formal leagues.
+Help your child find the right activities and venue — school, recreation center or backyard.

 By Mayo Clinic Staff

 Want to give your child a head start on lifelong fitness?
 Consider children's sports and other kid-friendly physical activities.

 With your encouragement and support, chances are a few sports will spark your child's interest.
 Fan the flame by taking your child to local sporting events or sharing your own interests in sports and exercise.

 Your child is likely to show natural preferences for certain sports or activities.
 Start there, keeping your child's age, maturity and abilities in mind.

 Toddlers and preschoolers are beginning to master many basic movements, but they're too young for most organized sports.
 Toddlers who participate in organized sports typically don't gain any long-term advantage in terms of future sports performance.

 For children in this age group, unstructured free play is usually best.
 This may include:

 As children get older, their vision, attention spans, motor coordination and skills, such as throwing for distance, improve.
 They're also better able to follow directions.